 This is criminal in retail.
 We know from firsthand experience that customers will not buy anything else and sometimes not even the product they come in for, unless your service is good.
 We must get our service to the level where customers will want to spend time with us and come back.

 So, what are you doing to capitalize on this massive opportunity with existing customers?
 Are your staff providing great service in the first place?
-Here are a few ideas on how to increase sales for your physical store:

 1. Set your customer service bar high